 - Do they offer interoperability?

 - What is the estimated timeline of integration?

 - Privacy and security?

 Participation in an HIE begins with support from your staff.
 As the HIE is integrated into your practice, staff will recognize workflow should be updated to reflect the use of the new tool.
 The exchange of electronic secure data will not only enable your practice to save time and money, but aid in satisfaction from patients and staff.
 Information received from an HIE data push or pull creates a longitudinal patient record readily available to interpret and improve treatment, provide solutions, and advance processes.

 This article is the first part of a two-part Pennsylvania Medical Society (PAMED) series on Health Information Exchanges.
-Get details on the four HIEs currently operating in Pennsylvania in Part 2 of PAMED’s HIE article here.
+Get details on the five HIEs currently operating in Pennsylvania in Part 2 of PAMED’s HIE article here.

 For more information regarding HIEs, please visit these websites:

 PAMED members with questions can also contact our Knowledge Center at 855-PAMED4U (855-726-3348) or KnowledgeCenter@pamedsoc.org.